Aiptasia diaphana

 Aiptasia diaphana, commonly known as the yellow aiptasia or glasrose, is a species of sea anemone native to shallow waters in the temperate eastern Atlantic Ocean and the Mediterranean Sea.
 It has been introduced into the Red Sea.

 Description

 Aiptasia diaphana is a small sea anemone with a base diameter of up to 30 mm, a column height of up to 50 mm and an oral disc of 30 mm.
 The column is yellowish-brown or brownish-green, smooth and retractable.
 The colour is somewhat variable because symbiotic algae (zooxanthellae) are sometimes present in the tissues.
 The oral disc is transparent and bears, round the rim, four or five whorls of slender, pointed tentacles making a total of up to 160 tentacles.
-These are translucent with white bases, a distinguishing feature for this species.
+These are translucent with white bases, a distinguishing feature of this species.

 Distribution and habitat

 Aiptasia diaphana is native to the Atlantic coast of Portugal, the Canary Islands and throughout the Mediterranean Sea and has been introduced to the Red Sea.
 It is found on hard surfaces at depths down to about 10 m and favours areas with poor water quality such as harbours and lagoons.
 It is often found at high densities.